 The FC2MPPatcher is a small patching tool that fixes Far Cry 2's broken online multiplayer mode by correcting software issues the game has in newer Windows API.
 Most people need to use this tool to be able to join and host online sessions.
-Additionally, it also resolves hosting issues over virtual private networks in Windows 10.
-You can download the patcher from the website, or you can get it, or its source code, from GitHub.
+It is also required to be able to log into the online multiplayer mode in the Steam and Uplay versions.
+You can download it from here or you can head over to its GitHub page.
 You can also find a video guide and written instructions for the tool if you scroll down on this page.

 It's important to note that the patcher is still in developement and newer versions are still expected.
-Since there might be a future releases that will be important for everyone to use, it is a good idea to watch out for newer versions in the future.
+It should be kept in mind that there can be releases in the futures necessary for everyone.

 The FC2MPPatcher cannot be installed while the game, the map editor or any dedicated servers are running, as it would prevent modifying game files.
-Be sure they are not open before clicking on the 'Install patch' button.
+Be sure that none of these are open before clicking on the 'Install patch' button.

 The patcher is only compatable with the latest version of the game, 1.03.
 If you have the Steam, GOG or Uplay version this won't be a problem, as they are just that.
 If you installed the game using a different source and you're unsure about its version number, you can find it in the upper left corner in the main menu.
 If yours is an older one, install patch 1.03 first.
 (Click here if you need the patch.)

-It is possible that your antivirus will identify the patcher as a potentially harmful software, as it was created to modify (game) files.
+It is possible that your antivirus will identify the patcher as a potentially harmful software, because it was created to modify (game) files.
 It is generally called a "false alarm" and it is normal with such applications.
-If this happens, turn off your antivirus for the time you install it.
-If needed, download the patcher again.
+If this happens, turn off your antivirus for the time you use it.

 Download the zip archive above, extract it's whole content anywhere and run fc2mppatcher.exe.
 (Allow the administrator privilages.)